Concentrations: Environmental and Engineering Geology General Geology

 Common majors or minors that complement this major

-Geology majors commonly acquire minors in Anthropology, Biology, Chemistry, Computer Science, Environmental Management, Environmental Studies, Geographic Studies, Integrated Science and Technology, Mathematics, Materials Science, Physics, or Urban and Regional Studies.
+Geology majors commonly acquire minors in Anthropology, Biology, Chemistry, Computer Science, Environmental Management, Environmental Studies, Geographic Studies, Geophysics, Integrated Science and Technology, Mathematics, Materials Science, Physics, Sociology, or Urban and Regional Studies.

 Our students are exposed to a greater variety of geologic sub-disciplines than most undergraduates.
 Enthusiasm for the subject, their clarity of expression on paper and in speech, ability to work well with other people, self-sufficiency, physical fitness and emphasis on the quantitative aspects of the science and report writing has added greatly to their success.